jcmoya/blockchain-developer-bootcamp-final-project/README.md

 https://jcmoya.github.io/frontEnd_Dapp_Warranty/

-The Smart Contract is available it was deployed in the Rinkeby network using Infura,  address 0xxxxx
+The Smart Contract is available and deployed in the Rinkeby network using Infura,  address 0xxxxx

 # Steps for testing the DApp in a Local enviorment